cashfit/oracle_articles/19c_RAC_install_OL9.md

 - [Oracle Linux 9](https://yum.oracle.com/oracle-linux-isos.html) (Use the latest spin eg. 9.3)
 - [VirtualBox (7.0.12)](http://www.virtualbox.org/wiki/Downloads)
 - [Oracle 19c (19.3) Software (64 bit)](https://www.oracle.com/database/technologies/oracle19c-linux-downloads.html)
+- Oracle 19c 19.22 RU from MOS
+- OPatch latest version from MOS

 This article has been updated for the 19c release and Oracle Linux 9 combination, but the installation is essentially unchanged since 12.2.0.1.
 Any variations specific for 19c and OL9 will be highlight.